stevescilar/django-react-shop/README.md

 # django-react-shop
-E-shop made with react and Django
+E-shop made with react and Django , Gearing up